MOHITSAHU5649/DENTITION-DENTAL-OASIS-/README.md

 # DENTITION-DENTAL-OASIS-
-THIS PROJECT IS MADE FOR EDUCATIONAL PURPOSE.
-AND IT IS MAINLY PREPARED FOR FRT PROJECT.
+THIS PROJECT IS MADE FOR EDUCATIONAL PURPOSE AND IT IS MAINLY PREPARED FOR FRT PROJECT.

           PROJECT NAME:-  DENTITION